duynghiadev/Smart-Device-Shop/README.md

 ## Contact

-For any questions or inquiries, please contact me at [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, please contact me at [duynghia22302@gmail.com](mailto:duynghia22302@gmail.com).
-"""

-# Saving the content to README.md file

-with open("/mnt/data/README.md", "w") as file: file.write(readme_content)